-Decades ago, plastic production boomed worldwide due to its cheapness and durability.
-A material with endless potential to become any shape, size and thickness, and best of all - it lasts forever.
-Now, scientists are desperately trying to engineer a replacement plastic that does the opposite - disappears.
+Decades ago, plastic production boomed worldwide because of its cheapness and durability.
+A material with endless potential to become any shape, size, and thickness, and best of all – it lasts forever.
+Now, scientists are desperately trying to engineer a replacement plastic that does the opposite: disappears.

 Bioplastics are becoming an increasingly popular alternative to petrochemical plastics.
-Though bioplastics are not new to the market (Henry Ford made the first ever soy-bean car in the 1930s), large corporations are starting to use bioplastics in their products.
-Coca-Cola have released a PlantBottle, Lego have committed to only manufacturing bricks made from sugar-cane and even Reebok have created corn-based sneakers.
-Bioplastics are advertised as a greener alternative because they have the ability to break down over time, unlike current petrochemical plastics which will never biodegrade.
-They produce fewer emissions than other plastics, and are derived from renewable, organic sources.
-So, have our plastic-panic prayers been answered?
-Can we stop worrying about the marine ecosystem?
-Not quite yet.
-Unfortunately, Bioplastics aren’t as leafy green as we’d hoped.
-Studies have shown that bioplastics are in many ways more environmentally damaging than normal petrochemical plastics, and here’s why:
+Bioplastics are not new to the market: Henry Ford made the first-ever soybean car in the 1930s.
+But now, large corporations are starting to use bioplastics in their products.
+Coca-Cola has released a PlantBottle, Lego has committed to only manufacturing bricks made from sugar-cane and even Reebok has created corn-based sneakers.
+Bioplastics are advertised as a green alternative because they can break down over time, unlike current petrochemical plastics which will never biodegrade.
+What’s more, they produce fewer overall emissions than other plastics and are made from renewable, organic sources.

 What Are Bioplastics?